tamura70/copris-examples/README.md

 1. Visit https://github.com/tamura70/copris-examples and download ZIP file
    - You will download `copris-examples-master.zip` file.
-2. Unzip the file and rename the folder name as you like.
+2. Unzip the downloaded file and rename the folder name as you like.
    - Say `copris-test`
-3. Create your public repository on [Github](https://github.com)
+3. Create your public repository on [GitHub](https://github.com)
-   - say `https://github.com/XXXXX/copris-test` (XXXXX is your ID)
+   - Say `https://github.com/XXXXX/copris-test` (XXXXX is your ID)
-4. Run some commands on your machine
+4. Run some commands on your machine to update your GitHub repository
    ```
    cd copris-test
    git init